 - How does law intersect with other domains of culture within Jewish experience such as ethics, economics, the military, philosophy, architecture, literary and artistic expression?

+Katz Center fellows are provided with the time and resources needed to pursue their individual projects but are also expected to actively engage in an interdisciplinary intellectual community drawn together by seminars, conferences, collaborative activities, and on-going conversations.
 Applications from scholars worldwide are encouraged.
 All applicants must hold a doctoral degree or expect to receive it by the start date of the fellowship.
-Fellows will be expected to take residence in Philadelphia, and to contribute to the Center’s intellectual community through active participation in seminars, conferences, and other collaborative activities.
+Fellows will be expected to take residence in Philadelphia where they will be provided with an office and full library privileges.

 The Katz Center invites applications from scholars in the humanities, social sciences, and the arts at all levels.
 Applicants must hold a doctorate degree or expect to receive it no later than the start date of the fellowship.
 The fellowship is open to all scholars, national and international, who meet application terms.
 International scholars are appointed under a J-1 visa only (Research Scholar status).
 No exceptions can be made, and the Katz Center reserves the right to cancel awards if the recipient or the Katz Center is unable to meet this condition.
 Applicants should consult the international programs office at their current university to confirm eligibility before applying for this fellowship.

 As a scholarly institution striving for diversity and inclusivity, the Katz Center is committed to creating an intellectual space welcoming to all scholars regardless of nationality, religious orientation, racial or ethnic identity, gender identity and expression, professional rank, or institutional affiliation.